-Any changes must be considered reasonable by your primary institution.
-UKRI does not permit a change to part-time study/registration for the purposes of pushing back your submission deadline and/or where a student intends to continue studying at the same pace they were prior to the change.
+Any change would need to follow standard RD change request and approval procedures at your primary institution.
+Requests will only be approved where they are considered reasonable.
+From UKRI's perspective, changing to part-time mode of study/registration to push back the submission deadline and/or where the student intends to continue studying at the same pace as they were prior to the change are not 'reasonable'.